- Maintain hand hygiene

 Thank you for your patience and support; we look forward to welcoming you back safely.

 Hearts of oak

 Ariundle Oakwood National Nature Reserve (NNR) is a precious fragment of ancient oakwood.
-A lush covering of mosses, lichens and liverworts flourish here in this Celtic rainforest.
+A lush covering of mosses, lichens and liverworts flourish here in this wonderful example of Scotland's rainforest.
 In spring, the woodland is rich in wildflowers.
 Listen to the amazing birdsong in the early mornings, look for butterflies and dragonflies or simply enjoy the paths and trails.

 Find out more about visiting Ariundle Oakwood NNR.

 - Look out for the rare chequered skipper butterfly.

 - Explore the oakwoods on our sheltered trail.

 - Listen to a chorus of resident and visiting birds, including redstarts.

 Find out more about the reserve and its natural history.